Dr Shirley Phyllis Owusu- Ofori

 The unit continually strives to increase voluntary blood donations and has initiated a drive to convert family replacement donors into altruistic voluntary donors.

-The Donor Organization involves the planning of mobile blood collecting sessions, recruiting and retaining voluntary blood donors, attracting new areas i.e. work areas, groups, etc, for blood collection.
+The TMU offers services including Donor Organization which involves the planning of mobile blood collecting sessions, recruiting and retaining voluntary blood – donors, attracting new areas i.e. work areas, groups etc for blood collection.